Information

 Decide how to buy what you need

-Your DPO or procurement specialist will help you decide the best way to procure what you need.
+Your DPO or procurement officer will help you decide the best way to procure what you need.

 The best route to procuring what you need depends on a number of factors including cost and how common your requirements are.
-Things your DPO or procurement specialist will look at are whether:
+Things your DPO or procurement officer will look at are whether:

-Your DPO or procurement specialist will also let you know if supporting documents, like a specification document, need to be produced as part of this process.
+Your DPO or procurement officer will also let you know if supporting documents, like a specification document, need to be produced as part of this process.

 Find out more about the options when going to market, including procurement frameworks and dynamic purchasing systems.